 Our success rates mark MFC out as an outstanding performer in the provision of fertility services.
 We consistently rank well above the European average as published by the European Society for Human Reproduction & Embryology and HFEA in the UK.

-We are delighted to report our clinical pregnancy rate for IVF and ICSI treatments for January to June of 2016 is an amazing 50% * per completed cycle of treatment.
-In couples where the female partner is 35 years of age or younger, the chance of conceiving with a fresh cycle of treatment was over 60%. * These success rates are significantly above internationally reported success rates.
+We are delighted to report that our clinical pregnancy rate for IVF and ICSI treatments for the first 6 months in 2017 was an amazing 50% * per completed cycle of treatment.
+In couples where the female partner was 35 years of age or younger, the chance of conceiving with a fresh cycle of treatment was 65% * These success rates are significantly above internationally reported success rates.

-Our overall twin pregnancy rate remains low at only 12.9% due to our carefully applied criteria regarding single embryo transfers (SETs).
-This represents an increase on previous results due to higher numbers in the 40-41 age group.
+Our overall twin pregnancy rate continues to decline at only 4.9% due to our carefully applied criteria regarding single embryo transfers (SETs).

-* Due to miscarriage etc., live birth rates are expected to be up to 8% lower, especially in older women.
+* Due to miscarriage etc., live birth rates are lower, especially in older women – see graph below.